meikpiep/gauguin-website/src/pages/rules.md

 Here are the rules:

-- Each value has to be put into each column exactly once.
+- Each column contains each possible value exactly once.
-- Each value has to be put into each row exactly once.
+- Each row contains each possible value exactly once.
-- Each cage has to satisfy its result by applying the given operation.
+- Each cage satisfies its mathematical task with the given result.

 <img src="/assets/images/rules/rules-4x4.png" alt="alt text" eleventy:widths="200,300"
 loading="eager" decoding="sync">